Deep Dive

 Review Solicitation and Automated Messaging Tools

-Tools that automate the "Request a Review" process or send post-purchase follow-up messages are affected in two ways:
+Tools that automate the "Request a Review" process or send post-purchase follow-up messages are affected primarily through the access rules:

 4. How to Audit Your Tools: Step-by-Step Checklist

-Use this checklist before June 2026 to make sure you're not exposed.
+The policy is already in effect, so work through this checklist now to make sure you're not exposed.

 Step 1: Inventory Every Tool